MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-memory-states.md

 * [Class scope](#class-scope)
 * [Memory short-hand notations](#memory-short-hand-notations)

+> [!TIP]
+> All property paths are case-insensitive.
+For example, `user.name` is the same as `user.Name`.
+Also, if you do not have a property named `user.name` and you create a property named `user.name.first` the `user.name` object will automatically be created for you.

 ## User scope

 User scope is persistent data scoped to the ID of the user you are conversing with.